niravmsoni/aspnetcore-dapper/README.md

 			- Allows us to do basic CRUD without having to type entire SQL
 			- See GitHub link - https://github.com/DapperLib/Dapper.Contrib
 			- Adding DapperContrib to data layer
+			- Refer ContactRepositoryUsingDapperContrib for CRUD Ops using DapperContrib